 Most movement in Earth's crust, known as seismicity, occurs when stress causes a fault or faults in subsurface rocks to slip and release enough energy to generate tremors.
 The vast majority of earthquakes are instigated naturally where Earth's tectonic plates interact.
-Away from plate boundaries, earthquakes are most often triggered when geological processes, such as the deposition and erosion of surface rock, alter the balance of opposing stresses on subsurface rocks.
+Earthquake activity in California along the San Andreas Fault—the boundary between the Pacific and North American plates—is a prime example.
+In places like Kansas, away from plate boundaries, earthquakes are most often associated with subsurface geologic structures and faults.

-KGS scientists monitor and document seismic activity in Kansas.
-In relation to the potential for induced seismicity, scientists and others have developed geologically based approaches to identify areas at higher risk and recommendations to help prevent induced seismicity related to oil and gas operations.
+KGS scientists continuously monitor and document seismic activity in Kansas, develop methods used to identify areas at higher risk, and make recommendations to help prevent induced seismicity.

 Earthquakes: Kansas Geological Survey Public Information Circular 3

 Induced Seismicity: The Potential for Triggered Earthquakes in Kansas: Kansas Geological Survey Public Information Circular 36

 Seismology and Its Applications in Kansas: Kansas Geological Survey Public Information Circular 37, 2014, 6 p.